eeshvardasikcm/rise-of-kingdoms-guides/migratingToNewKingdom.md

 # Migrating to a new kingdom follow along
 written by EeshvarDasIKCM.
+## beginners migration
+if you restrict your city hall below level eight, then you can use a beginners migration in most cases.
 ## acquiring the migration page
 I have watched some tutorials on YouTube and it appears that in order to migrate to a new kingdom, you need to have a migration page item in rise of Kingdoms.